Ash-Bal/Data-Analysis-Projects/README.md

 - #### avocado_prediction.ipynb

-  - one of the assignmetns I worked on in my Introduction to Data Science Course
+  - one of the assignments I worked on in my Introduction to Data Science Course
   - Cleaned and prepared data to feed into Logistic Regression Model.
   - Project goal was to build a model to predict avocado price